Three boys, one with long hair perform on red-lit stage strumming guitars and singing into microphone

 Arrangement of Sunday Session memorabilia.
 Photo by N’Dea Greene

-Among the crowd was Camelia Schinner, a USS senator and student in the Bachelor Program for Adult Transfer Students (BPATS).
+Among the crowd was Camelia Schinner, Chief of Staff of the USS and student in the Bachelor Program for Adult Transfer Students (BPATS).
 Schinner, attending her first Sunday Session, was impressed by the talent on display.
 “You could tell that all the students that are working for Sunday Sessions are super professional and dedicated,” she said.
 Reflecting on her experience at the New School, Schinner added, “Being in a program that’s pretty isolating and doesn’t have a cohort or a central meeting place, it’s really nice to see events that are open to students from all schools, across the university.”

 The second performance of the night brought Johnny Knollwood to the stage, his entrance met with cheers of excitement.
 “Let’s get this party started!” he shouted, and the energy of the room immediately shifted.
 Bathed in bright orange light, Knollwood’s dynamic guitar riffs and powerful vocals electrified the audience, his performance being an undeniable highlight of the evening.